Code-Institute-Submissions/milestone-project-114/README.md

 ### Responsiveness

-Using boostrap simplified the responsiveness process thanks to the grid system and responsive based text classes.
+Using Bootstrap simplified the responsiveness process thanks to the grid system and responsive based text classes.
 I have utilised this system with minimal use of media queries.

-To test responsiveness, Google Chrome developer tools has been used to ensure the site works across all screeen sizes, from desktop computers down to mobile.
+To test responsiveness, Google Chrome's developer tools have been used to ensure the site works across all screen sizes, from desktop computers down to mobile.

 ### Known Bugs and Issues